dlamichhane/dlamichhane/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on own private projects
+- 🔭 I’m currently engaged in personal, self-initiated projects..
 - 🥷 I enjoy both cooking and solving problems.
 - 🌱 I’m currently out of paid job.
 Help me out if you can. 🤞
 - 🤎 Ruby has remain my primary language to solve problem, but I am open to any tech-stack.
-- 💬 Ask me about "How to cook food?"
+- 💬 Ask me about "How to cook food?".
 - 📫 How to reach me: lamichhanedeepak@mybitbyte.com
 - Products
     - [iOS](https://apps.apple.com/us/developer/deepak-lamichhane/id1802874523)